geotools/geotools/docs/user/library/referencing/axis.rst

 ^^^^^^^^^^^^^^^^^

-This is a problem when you run into code that would like to assume that each DirectPosition contains data in (x,y) order (ie matching the screen).
+This is a problem when you run into code that would like to assume that each DirectPosition contains data in (x,y) order (i.e. matching the screen).

 There exist many methods that are almost helpful:

-* getHorizontalCRS return the GeographicCRS or ProjectedCRS part, or a DerivedCRS based on the above, that applies to the Earth's surface (ie real geophysical meaning - not the first two axis).
+* getHorizontalCRS return the GeographicCRS or ProjectedCRS part, or a DerivedCRS based on the above, that applies to the Earth's surface (i.e. real geophysical meaning - not the first two axis).

 * You would still need to account for axis direction and polar coordinates on your own time.